ondfisk/PowerShellExercises/Exercise2.md

 - Type *everything* by hand - don't copy paste.
 - Examine each command/line as you type it - try to guess what it does and confirm/check with `[Enter]`.
 - Don't skip anything.
+- If a command produces an error, try to read the error messages and understand why.

 ## Nesting Commands